HL7/davinci-pas/src/pagecontent/usecases.md

 If authorization is required and documentation is necessary to substantiate the need for the service, the specific documentation is requested.
 The documentation may take the form of attestations by the provider, diagnoses, results of specific diagnostic tests, prior treatment that has been tried and failed, specific studies that need to be performed and other specific documentation such as progress notes or discharge summaries.

+Clinicians and their office staff spend hours each week trying to verify coverage requirements for specific treatments, , submitting prior authorization requests, following up on prior authorization requests, transmitting supporting documentation to support follow-up requests for information and then communicating the prior authorization final decision within the care team and the patient.
+Automating even a few steps of the prior authorization process could make the work of healthcare team members across the country much easier.

 Currently, under HIPAA, providers and payers are required to use the 5010 version of the ASC X12 278 request transaction to request prior authorization and the 278 response to respond to that request.
+(See further details on relevant HIPAA requirements [here](hipaa.html).)
 While the X12 275,  for additional documentation, is not currently required it is considered reasonable and appropriate to use this X12 transaction to support the exchange of the additional information that is required for prior authorization.

 However, adoption of X12 by EHR implementers has been low.
 Discussion with such implementers has suggested that a FHIR-based process for submitting prior authorization requests would have significantly higher uptake.
 This implementation guide attempts to do that while still retaining compliance with HIPPA requirements.